-This is the only bike on which my 6-foot-tall frame felt a bit cramped.
+This is the only bike on which my 6-foot frame felt a bit cramped.
 Like the Street Bob, the Low Rider features mid-controls, but its pull-back handlebars close up the cockpit a bit more.
 That is an easy fix with the H-D Parts & Accessories catalog.
 The big book contains a plethora of items to customize the Low Rider for owners of all sizes.

 2018 Harley-Davidson Heritage Classic Riding Impression

 Looks and styling don’t get any more classic than the Heritage Classic.
 I was eager to compare the new Softail chassis to the previous Softail chassis.
 Hot damn!
 I was not disappointed.
-While the Heritage Classic may look like it stepped out of the 1950s, its performance is straight out of the present day.
-There is no other V-Twin in this category that can come close to competing with its ride quality and ability.
+While the Heritage Classic may look like it stepped out of the 1950s, its performance is straight out of present day.
+There is no other V-twin in this category that can come close to competing with its ride quality and ability.

 While the Heritage still rides and feels like the Heritage you know and love, it is a much more refined and pleasant experience.
 Heavy emphasis on the word “refined.”
 Barely any engine vibration, greatly reduced heat (especially from the rear cylinder), and a 32-pound weight reduction make this one fantastic machine with which to hit the open road.
 The taller suspension increases lean angles for improved handling when the going gets twisty.
 That was the one feature that really stood out for me.
 The Heritage Classic can really carve like no other bike of its kind.